emacs-lsp/lsp-mode/.github/ISSUE_TEMPLATE/bug_report.md

 Which os do you use?

 **Error callstack**
-If there is an error please reproduce the issue with `toggle-debug-on-error` and after setting `lsp-print-io` to t, and then include the callstack and attach the content of \*Messages\* buffer.
+If there is an error please reproduce the issue with `toggle-debug-on-error` and after setting `lsp-print-io` to t, and then include the callstack and attach the content of `*lsp-log*` buffer.

 ``` emacs-lisp
 (setq lsp-print-io t)